Last year, President Donald Trump threatened to invoke the Insurrection Act of 1807 for the first time in the 21st century.

 Demonstrations also broke out in such places as Philadelphia, where hundreds of protesters spilled onto a highway in the heart of the city; and Nashville, where more than 60 National Guard members put down their riot shields at the request of peaceful protesters who had gathered in front of Tennessee’s Capitol to honor Floyd.

-More than 5,600 people nationwide have been arrested during the last week for such offenses as stealing, blocking highways and breaking curfew, according to a count by The Associated Press.
+More than 5,600 people nationwide were arrested for stealing, blocking highways and breaking curfew, according to a count by The Associated Press.